Founded in 1991 | A division of the American Counseling Association

 Half Day Pre-Conference Options

-Half Day Pre-Conference sessions will award 3.0 CE Hours for successful completion.
+Half Day Pre-Conference sessions will award 3.0 CE Hours each for successful completion.
 The cost to attend is $99 per session.
-You can also bundle a morning and afternoon pre-conference session for $170 total.
+You can also bundle the morning and an afternoon pre-conference session for $170 total.

 CE Hours Available: 3